eddmann/eddmann.github.io/content/about.md

 - [**Serverless Fargate**](https://www.serverless.com/plugins/serverless-fargate): A solution to maintain long-running Fargate ECS tasks within Serverless Framework.

 ## Podcasting

+I currently host the [Compiled Conversations](https://compiledconversations.com/) podcast - in-depth conversations with the people shaping software and technology.

+Each episode explores real-world experiences, technical challenges, and the thinking behind the tools, systems, and decisions that drive modern development.
+From engineering practices to architectural choices, this is a show for developers who care about how software is built - and who's building it.

+### Past Podcasting

 From 2013 to 2019, I co-hosted the [Three Devs and a Maybe](https://threedevsandamaybe.com/) podcast, where we delved into various aspects of software development.
 Initially focused on web technologies, the podcast evolved to cover a broad spectrum of topics, allowing me to engage with and learn from some truly remarkable individuals.